havelund/daut/README.md

 #### Limiting Transition and ok-transition Recordings

-When using the options `REPORT_OK_TRANSITIONS' or `SHOW_TRANSITIONS` in `DautOptions` or in a monitor instance a loot of logging reports may be generated.
+When using the options `REPORT_OK_TRANSITIONS` or `SHOW_TRANSITIONS` in `DautOptions` or in a monitor instance a lot of logging reports may be generated.
 One can cut down on these reports by invoking the:

 ```scala
 def silence(): this.type
 ```

 method, either on a monitor as a whole or on a state specifically.
 This will cause such looging not to occur in that monitor or that state.
+Some examples below.

-Some examples.
-To silence a monitor:
+To silence a whole monitor:

 ```scala
 class DispatchComplete extends Monitor[Event]: